timfulmer/sails-sockets/README.md

         },
 ```

-And registering these views to global / shared location, where the Socket.io
+And registering these views to a global / shared location, where the Socket.io
 code above can get to it:

 ```